naelcodes/Ticket_REST_API/README.md

 - **PATCH /tickets/:id** - Update information of a ticket record
 - **DELETE /tickets/:id** - deletes a single ticket record

-Note : The file aren't stored in the database.
+Note : The files aren't stored in the database.
 Informations related to each ticket are extracted and stored in the database.
 For ticket samples see folder */ticket-samples*

 ## 1. Setup / Installation